 A lender’s incentive to give you a loan

 You can also think of this from a lender’s point of view.
 Banks are not handing out mortgages to ‘be nice’ or to give people a helping hand.
 They are trying to earn interest on your loan.
 So to them, this is a revenue-earning business.
 It would not be a wise business decision to lend large amounts of money to someone who already bears significant debt, who doesn’t pay bills on time or who does not have a consistent work history.

 To that end, lenders will also evaluate your trustworthiness to pay back a specific amount.
-For example, they will look at something called your gross debt service (GDS) ratio.
+For example, they will look at something called your gross debt service (GDS) ratio and your total debt service (TDS) ratio.
 This is a calculation that assumes the home you buy should not cost more than a percentage of your total income.
 This includes your monthly mortgage payments, utility bills, property tax, and strata fees.

 So, shopping for a property that is beyond your means would not be wise.
 You won’t qualify for any mortgage to buy any home.

 Another important factor in qualifying for a mortgage is your credit score.
 In Canada, credit scores are rated between 300 to 900.